Compass (Australian TV program)

 Compass is an Australian weekly news-documentary program exploring faith, values, ethics, and religion from around the world.

 It broadcasts on ABC TV every Sunday at 6:30 pm, with a repeat broadcast on Wednesdays at 1:30 pm, and is available on demand via ABC iview.

 History

-In February 2017, after nearly 20 years as host, Geraldine Doogue stepped down, with Kumi Taguchi taking over.
+Compass was In February 2017, after nearly 20 years as host, Geraldine Doogue stepped down, with Kumi Taguchi taking over.

 Taguchi departed in late 2020, and Doogue returned to host the program from 2021 to 2022.

 In 2023, the ABC announced Indira Naidoo as the new host.